cheblin/AdHoc-protocol/README.md

 As `DSL` **AdHoc protocol** use java language constructions, in fact protocol description file, is a plain java file.
 So just create **JAVA** project in your favorite IDE and add reference to [AdHoc protocol annotations](https://github.com/cheblin/AdHoc-protocol/tree/master/src/org/unirail/AdHoc)
-Create java file in your company namespace and import annotations with **import org.unirail.AdHoc.\*;**.
+Then, create java file in your company namespace and import annotations with **import org.unirail.AdHoc.\*;**.

 Regarding naming in your protocol specification.
 You cannot use names which start/end with `_` underscore.
 Using programming keywords of any programming language that **AdHoc protocol** generator support are prohibited.
 **AdHocAgent** is checking used in protocol specification names before upload to server generator.